Pentium 4: Mobile Pentium 4

-The Mobile Intel Pentium 4 Processor was released to address the problem of putting a full desktop Pentium 4 processor into a laptop, which some manufacturers were doing.
+The Mobile Intel Pentium 4 Processor (known simply as the Mobile Pentium 4) was released to address the problem of putting a full desktop Pentium 4 processor into a laptop, which some manufacturers were doing.
 The Mobile Pentium 4 used a 533 MT/s FSB, following the desktop Pentium 4's evolution.
 Oddly, increasing the bus speed by 133 MT/s (33 MHz) caused a massive increase in TDPs, as mobile Pentium 4 processors emitted 59.8–70 W of heat, with the Hyper-Threading variants emitting 66.1–88 W. This allowed the mobile Pentium 4 to bridge the gap between the desktop Pentium 4 (up to 115 W TDP), and the Pentium 4 M (up to 35 W TDP).
+Early versions were based on the Northwood core with 512 KB L2 cache, while the later Hyper-Threading versions were based on the Prescott core with 1 MB L2 cache.

 Intel's naming conventions made it difficult at the time of the processor's release to identify the processor model.
-There was the Pentium III mobile chip, the Pentium 4 M, the Mobile Pentium 4, and then the Pentium M, which itself was based on the Pentium III and was significantly faster and more power-efficient than the former three.
+There were approximately four mobile Intel processor models available at the same time; these include the Mobile Pentium III M, the Pentium 4 M, the Mobile Pentium 4, and the more power and performance-efficient Pentium M.